 If you tend to keep your trekking adventures going all year round then trekking poles that will step up to the challenges of snowy conditions are a must – unless you want a different pole for each season or type of trekking that is?
 So ideally your poles should be a little more durable and solid than those used for lightweight backpacking.
 And they should also have the capacity to attach powder snow baskets.

-The best trekking poles for your hiking adventuresBlack Diamond’s Distance Z Trekking Poles are designed for the well-traveled hiker.
+With those characteristics in mind, here are 10 great options for your next set of trekking poles.Black Diamond’s Distance Z Trekking Poles are designed for the well-traveled hiker.
 The aluminum poles bend three ways, allowing them to collapse down small enough for carry-on luggage.
 The pole shafts are made from durable yet very lightweight aluminum, and for an even lighter (but pricier option) they are also available with carbon fiber shafts.
 The hand grip and wrist strap are made of moisture-wicking material to keep you comfortable and dry, and they are easy to snap and lock into place one-handed.
 The poles come in four sizes (ranging from 100cm-130cm) and are not adjustable, so measuring for the right size is very important.
 However at a tiny 370g (13oz), these are mega lightweight poles that are ideal for fast and light trekking, and are the lightest in this review.

 If you are looking for a set of trekking poles that are extremely versatile, take a look at the Leki Corklite Trekking Poles.
 With excellent comfort from the cork grip, they are priced on the higher end of the poles on this list, but the lifetime warranty on all Leki aluminum poles makes the price more manageable.
 The poles come in one size but the telescoping design means that they are adjustable from 67cm all the way to 135cm, and the height is easy to adjust one-handed, even on the trail.
 The optional anti-shock spring makes for an especially smooth hike, and they can also be fitted with snow baskets for even more trekking options.